ubports/docs.ubports.com/appdev/guides/importing-CH-urldispatcher.rst

 After the ``URLdispatcher`` sends the link to the correspondent app, we need to handle that URL or URI in the targeted app.
 Let’s see how to do that:

 In the main qml file, we need to add some code to know what to do with the dispatched URL.
-First add an `Arguments element <https://gitlab.com/ubports-linphone/linphone-simple/blob/master/qml/Main.qml#L189>`_ that holds the URL, as is done, for example, in the `Linphone app <https://open-store.io/app/linphone.cibersheep>`_.
-Also, we add `connection to the URI Handler <https://gitlab.com/ubports-linphone/linphone-simple/blob/master/qml/Main.qml#L200>`_ with a Connection element with ``UriHandler`` as a target.
+Let's add `connection to the URI Handler <https://gitlab.com/ubports-linphone/linphone-simple/blob/master/qml/Main.qml#L200>`_ with a Connection element with ``UriHandler`` as a target.

 .. code:: qml

-        Arguments {
-            id: args

-            Argument {
-                name: 'url'
-                help: i18n.tr('Incoming Call from URL')
-                required: false
-                valueNames: ['URL']
-            }
-        }

         Connections {
             target: UriHandler